Learn how to create a viral Reverse Singing Challenge step by step. Record

 What Tools Do You Need?

-You need a reverse audio tool such as ReversePlay.org, which allows you to:
+You need a reverse audio tool like our website at ReversePlay.org,

 Record audio directly